What Is Sticky Rice?

 What You’ll Need

-Thai glutinous rice — labeled sweet rice or sticky rice on the bag.
+Thai sticky rice, two cups, also known as glutinous rice or sweet rice.
 Not jasmine.
 Not sushi rice.
 The starch structure is completely different and there is no substitute.
 Look for Thai brands like Three Elephants or Rose.
 Two cups of dry rice feeds four people as a main starch.

-Cold water for rinsing and soaking.
 That is all.
-Sticky rice is seasoned by everything beside it — not by anything added to it.
+Sticky rice is seasoned by everything beside it, not by anything added to it.

 Visual Walk Through

-Fill the bottom of the pot with 2½ cups of water.
-Bring it to a full boil.
-If your steamer basket has large holes, line it with cheesecloth or a clean thin kitchen towel — this stops the rice from falling through and helps the steam distribute evenly.
-The basket sits above the boiling water.
+Fill the bottom of a steamer or pot with two and a half cups of water.
+Bring the water to a boil.
+If you are using a steamer, line the steamer basket with cheesecloth or a clean thin kitchen towel to prevent the rice from sticking or falling through.
 The rice must never touch the water below.

-Transfer the soaked and drained rice into the lined basket.
-Spread it evenly so the steam can reach every grain.
-Place the basket over the boiling water, cover, and steam for 15 to 20 minutes.
-Then stir or flip the rice so the bottom moves to the top.
-Cover and steam for another 10 to 15 minutes.
-The grains should be fully translucent and glossy.
-Bite one — tender all the way through, no hard center.
+Transfer the soaked and drained rice into the lined steamer basket.
+Spread it evenly to allow the steam to cook the rice uniformly.
+Place the basket over the boiling water, cover, and steam for about fifteen to twenty minutes.
+Then stir or flip the rice to ensure even cooking.
+Cover and steam for an additional ten to fifteen minutes, or until the rice is tender and sticky.
+The grains should be fully translucent and glossy, with no hard center when you bite one.

+Once the rice is cooked, remove it from the heat and let it sit covered for about ten minutes.
+This allows the grains to set and become perfectly sticky.
 Serve it hot.
 Roll a small piece between your fingers until it holds its shape.
-Use it to scoop up whatever is beside it — grilled meats, som tum, larb.
+Use it to scoop up whatever is beside it, grilled meats, som tum, larb.
 That is how it was always eaten.
 That is still how it is eaten now.

 Sticky Rice(Khao Niew)